-- 5.5.1 FTSE/JSE will be responsible for publishing the five highest-ranking non-constituents of the FTSE/JSE Top 40 Index and SWIX 40 index at the time of the periodic review.
-The appropriate reserve list will be used should one or more constituents are deleted from the FTSE/JSE Top 40 during the period up to the next quarterly review. - 5.5.2 FTSE/JSE will also be responsible for publishing the three highest-ranking non-constituents of the FTSE/JSE Industrial 25 Index, the FTSE/JSE Resources 10 Index, FTSE/JSE Financial 15 Index, the FTSE/JSE Financial and Industrial 30 Index, the FTSE/JSE AltX 15 Index, the FTSE/JSE SA Listed Property Index and the FTSE/JSE Capped Property Index at the time of the periodic review.
+- 5.5.1 FTSE/JSE will be responsible for publishing the five highest-ranking non-constituents of the FTSE/JSE Top 40 Index and FTSE/JSE SWIX Top 40 index at the time of the periodic review.
+The appropriate reserve list will be used should one or more constituents are deleted from the FTSE/JSE Top 40 during the period up to the next quarterly review. - 5.5.2 FTSE/JSE will also be responsible for publishing the three highest-ranking non-constituents of the FTSE/JSE Industrial 25 Index, the FTSE/JSE Resources 10 Index, FTSE/JSE Financial 15 Index, the FTSE/JSE Financial and Industrial 30 Index, the FTSE/JSE AltX 15 Index, the FTSE/JSE SA Listed Property Index and the FTSE/JSE Capped Property Index at the time of the periodic review, subject to there being sufficient non-constituents for the reserve lists